marniks7/feedback/devoxxua-2019/pain-and-gain-of-introducing-kafka-in-microservices-at-ebay.md

 (to avoid problems with consistency).
 - in case in processing failure they have used DLQ pattern (new queues - 4hours \ 16 hours \ manual DLQ)
 - as well they have described something about different data centers usage with kafka
-- somehting was about replicas
+- something was about replicas

 ### Other staff
 - they have ~20M users monthly. how many events do they have daily \ in a peak?